AndreKuratomi/ChallengeFront-FakeAPI/README.md

 JSON Server is running on port: 3001
 ```

 This will enable the frontend repository to work while running.
+Both repositories mau be downloaded and run simultaneously.

 <br>